Congratulations! You are about to join a prestigious network of more than 200,000 University of Waterloo alumni around the world.

 OTHER THINGS TO CONSIDER BEFORE YOU GRADUATE

-Appointments are booked online at Lifetouch for studio portraits.
-Grad photos are taken in the SLC year round.
-Please see Lifetouch’s website for your class composite deadline.
-Questions can be directed to Rebecca at firstname.lastname@example.org.
+Appointments are booked online at New School Photography.
+Grad photos are taken in the Spring and Fall terms leading up to your graduation year.
+Please visit New School Photography’s website for appointment times.
+Questions can be directed to Joseph at firstname.lastname@example.org or Mary Bland at email@example.com.

 Getting your Iron Ring